Gamaun007/tic-tac-toe/README.md

     }
 }`

+2. run `npm i` to install all packages

-2. Run `ng build` to build the project.
+3. Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests